Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 ![CFAA Law Image](assets/images/CFAA.jpg){ width="600" }

 ### Where Do I Get Cool Stuff for my Flipper Zero?
-Nearly anything for the device is available on Github.
+Nearly anything for the device is available on GitHub.

-* The [Awesome Flipper repo on Github](https://github.com/djsime1/awesome-flipperzero/tree/main) has a huge amount of links and info.
+* The [Awesome Flipper repo on GitHub](https://github.com/djsime1/awesome-flipperzero/tree/main) has a huge amount of links and info.
 * [UberGuidoZ](https://github.com/UberGuidoZ/Flipper) has a number of random signal recordings.
 * The [IRDB repo](https://github.com/Lucaslhm/Flipper-IRDB) contains a large assortment of infrared remotes.